Penryn Campus

 Penryn Campus (formerly Tremough Campus, Cornwall Campus and similar names) is a university campus in Penryn, Cornwall, England, UK.
 The campus is occupied by two university institutions: Falmouth University and the University of Exeter, with the shared buildings, facilities and services provided by Falmouth Exeter Plus.

 Located on a site bought in 1998, the campus was developed via the Combined Universities in Cornwall (CUC) scheme with finance from the EU and the UK Government and was opened in 2004.

 History

 The 70 acre site was a convent school for the local community which was bought in 1998 by Falmouth College of Arts, as it was then known.
 Tremough Convent School educated girls aged 3–18 and closed 31 July 1998.
 The Universities of Exeter and Plymouth both expressed an interest in the project.
-The University of Plymouth later withdrew, leaving University of Exeter in partnership with Falmouth University: the site is held on a 125-year lease.
-The campus was developed as part of the Combined Universities in Cornwall (CUC) initiative and was officially opened in 2004.
+The University of Plymouth later withdrew, leaving University of Exeter in partnership with Falmouth University.
+The site is held on a 125-year lease.
+The campus was developed as part of the Combined Universities in Cornwall (CUC) initiative.
+The shared campus was officially opened for the 2004/5 academic year as "CUC Tremough Campus.".
 The bulk of the investment in the campus derived from European Union Objective One funding, matched by UK Government funding provided through the South West Regional Development Agency (SWRDA).